ceramic-sf/quick-boi-source/bolq.md

 Most people are like pilots, flying the aeroplane of their own lives.
 The study of how things work, how progress is made and how problems are solved are not important to fly the plane.
 However, the knowledge for how that plane works under the hood is there.
 Other ways of thinking can tend to reject the idea that there is a real plane to be flown and can get people lost in theory disconnected from reality.
 ```

-The most rudimentaty way to see the world is that things around us are real, and we get on with life knowing that.
+The most rudimentary way to see the world is that things around us are real, and we get on with life knowing that.
 There are also ways of thinking about the world that diverge from this (sophisticated intellectual idealism, Bayesianism, scientism and rationalism), and they separate people from actual practice of solving problems.
 Popperian-style epistemology (and subsequently Deutsch/BOI) is another level, where common sense realism is again embraced, but it has the vocabulary to explain how thinking works, how progress is made and how problems are solved.

 *Popperian epistemology makes explicit what is already implicit in the world.
 It is a vocabulary for describing the reality that most people already utilise.
-Other epistemologies embrace ideas that reject concrete reality.*
+Other kinds o f epistemology embrace ideas that reject concrete reality.*

 ### Good epistemology is a defence of indoctrination